Mugi-Asura/trustee/README.md

 ### Add Trust Set Command:

-**Syntax:** */trustee add SetName TrustList*
+**Syntax:** */trustee add SetName TrustList* **Syntax:** */trustee add SetName party*

 This command creates a new Trust set which may be summoned later using "/tr SetName".
 SetName can be any character string and uniquely identifies the registered set.
 If SetName is already a set name, it will be overwritten.
+Note that SetNames are case sensitive.
 TrustList is a comma-separated list of Trust names which will be included in the set named SetName.
 Capitalization does not matter.
 Any spaces included in the TrustList will be removed.

 For a list of shorthand names available for a given Trust (to include in a TrustList), please use the command "/tr char TrustName", where TrustName is the Trust\'s full name from the in-game Trust menu.